Solitary waves of moderate amplitude and dispersive radiation in the Serre equations: the extended KdV-Whitham approximation: Numerical modelling of solitary waves and dispersive radiation

-When $b = 1/2$ the initial condition evolves into a two soliton solution of the KdV equation (\ref{KdV}), and hence there is no radiation since all of the mass, momentum, and energy of the is concentrated in the solitons.
-The IST solution amplitudes, $4k_n^2/3$, are a slight overestimate of the 1D SSGGN equation evolution, although qualitatively correct.
+When $b = 1/2$ the initial condition evolves into a two soliton solution of the KdV equation (\ref{KdV}), and hence there is no radiation since all three of the {\crr conserved quantities} are {\crr contained} in the solitons.
+The IST solution amplitudes, $4k_n^2/3$, are a slight overestimate of the 1D {\crr Serre} equation evolution, although qualitatively correct.
 For the small $\epsilon$-value here the resonance in the eKdV equation is small and the approximation given by the eKdV equation is the most accurate and as expected the eKdVW equation performs second best.
-However, when $b = 2$ the IST indicates that a significant amount of mass, momentum, and energy is present in the radiation and indeed the eKdVW is the best model.
-In the evolution the eKdVW equation almost exactly replicating the 1D SSGGN equations with the KdVW a close second.
-Both the KdV and eKdV equations perform poorly in the tail but offer a qualitatively correct description of the soliton.
-For this case the initial evolution of the 1D SSGGN equations is highly dispersive and the parent model evolves differently to the reduced models which gives the initial jump in the $L_{\infty}$ norm for all reduced models.
+However, when $b = 2$ the IST indicates that a significant {\crr portion} of the {\crr conserved quantities} are {\crr contained} in the radiation and indeed the eKdVW is the best model.
+In the evolution the eKdVW equation is almost exactly replicating the 1D {\crr Serre} equations with the KdVW being a close second.
+Both the KdV and eKdV equations perform poorly in the tail but offer a qualitatively correct description of the {\crr lead} soliton.
+For this case the initial evolution of the 1D {\crr Serre} equations is highly dispersive and the parent model evolves differently to the reduced models which gives the initial jump in the $L_{\infty}$ norm for all reduced models.